 - Running around as a ghost across an enemy base, ignoring all gunfire and assaults.

-- “Pushing” individuals into the Rift.
+- “Pushing” allies into the Rift.
 For instance, a person being rescued (so they can’t be harmed), or teammates (so they can accompany Limbo in ghost form).

 - “Pushing” an enemy into the Rift.
 So Limbo can then become material (say, to hack a lock), without being harmed by the persons he pushed into the Rift.

 - Creating a large, unstable interface between the two dimensions.
 This is kinda like an energy bubble, and everybody therein is shifted into the Rift (large objects aren’t affected).
 The bubble will gradually collapse on itself.